-- The animated images can be used from a fun eye-catcher to alternative information material and ensure the attention of your audience.
+- The animated images can be used as a fun eye-catcher to alternative information material and ensure the attention of your audience.

 - Powerpoint gives you the option to save animated GIFs from a slideshow with the feature Export/Save As Animated GIF.

-You want to create a PowerPoint presentation and you are looking for a way to lighten up your content a little?
-Or you just had an idea for an animated GIF but didn’t know where to get started?
+Do you want to create a PowerPoint presentation and are looking for a way to lighten up your content a little?
+Or you just had an idea for an animated GIF but didn’t know where to begin?

 The GIF format is one of the oldest file formats for pixel images and it means graphics interchange format.

 What makes GIFs stand out is that they can display motion.
-GIF works in a similar way to flip-books: a stack of images is shown in quick succession.
+GIF works similarly to flipbooks: a stack of images is shown in quick succession.

-This article explains below how you can easily save animated GIFs from PowerPoint slideshow.
-All instructions listed here apply to PowerPoint in Microsoft Office 365.
+This article explains below how you can easily save animated GIFs from a PowerPoint slideshow.
+All instructions listed here apply to PowerPoint in Microsoft365.

-How can I save an animated GIF from a PowerPoint slideshow?
+How can I save a GIF from PowerPoint?

-With the feature Export/Save As Animated GIF, you can now create your ideas in PowerPoint.
+The easiest way to save a GIF from PowerPoint is by creating a slideshow and turning it into a GIF.
+With the feature Export/Save As Animated GIF, you can now create your ideas in .